 Absecon (AVP-23) was laid down on 23 July 1941 at Houghton, Wash., by the Lake Washington Shipyard; launched on 8 March 1942; sponsored by Mrs. Robert L. Moon, Jr., the daughter of Capt.
-G. E. Davis, who was then the chief of staff to the Commandant of the 13th Naval District-and the wife of Comdr.
-Robert L. Moon, Jr.; and commissioned at the Puget Sound Navy Yard, Bremerton, Wash., on 28 January 1943, Comdr.
-Robert S. Purvis in command.
+Guy E. Davis, who was then the chief of staff to the Commandant of the Thirteenth Naval District and the wife of Cmdr.
+Robert L. Moon, Jr.; and commissioned at the Puget Sound Navy Yard, Bremerton, Wash., on 28 January 1943, Cmdr.
+Robert S. Purvis, Jr., in command.

-Absecon was unique among her Barnegat-class small seaplane tender sisters in that she was the only one to be fitted with a catapult and cranes.
+Absecon was unique among her Barnegat-class sisters in that she was the only one to be fitted with a catapult and cranes.
 Her redesign from the standard configuration resulted from the Navy's need for pilots to qualify for catapult operations in the battleship and cruiser-based aviation units.
 The snip was converted prior to her commissioning, progress well underway by June of 1942.
-Absecon, assigned the duty of providing training for catapulting and sled net recovery while underway, completed her fitting out period on 14 February 1943 and commenced her shakedown the following day, her embarked "aviation unit" consisting of one Curtiss SO3C-1 "Seamew" and a pair of Vought OS2U-3 "Kingfishers."
+Absecon, assigned the duty of providing training for catapulting and sled net recovery while underway, completed her fitting out period on 14 February 1943 and commenced her shakedown the following day, her embarked aviation unit consisting of one Curtiss SO3C-1 Seamew and a pair of Vought OS2U-3 Kingfishers.

 Upon the completion of her shakedown, Absecon departed San Pedro, Calif., on the afternoon of 28 February 1943 and transited the Panama Canal between 7 and 9 March.
 She conducted daily reconnaissance and antisubmarine flights with her embarked aircraft as she proceeded toward Jacksonville, Fla.
 At 1335 on 11 March, she exchanged identification with a friendly patrol bomber which informed her of having sighted a ship sinking in the vicinity.
-Absecon altered course accordingly and proceeded to the scene where, at 1518, she picked up seven survivors from the United Fruit Co. freighter, SS Olancho.
+Absecon altered course accordingly and proceeded to the scene where, at 1518, she picked up seven survivors from the Honduran-flag United Fruit Co. freighter Olancho.
 Earlier that morning, the ship had been proceeding from Honduras to Tampa, Fla., when she was torpedoed.
 Postwar accounting revealed her assailant to be U-183.
+(Kapitanleutnant Heinrich Schafer commanding).

 Absecon reached Jacksonville on the 13th and soon disembarked the seven men from Olancho.
 Over the ensuing months, from March to September of 1943, the seaplane tender operated out of the Naval Section Base, Mayport, Fla., coordinating observation plane (VOS) pilot training with Operational Training Unit (OTU) No. 1 out of the Naval Air Station (NAS), Jacksonville, qualifying pilots and serving as a target for torpedo runs.
 Such operations were not without hazard; for, on 16 April 1943, Absecon struck a submerged wreck off Mayport that caused considerable damage to her hull.
 Following repairs, she resumed her steady pace of training evolutions that lasted into the autumn.